rmast/rpi-build-and-boot/README-Windows.md

 # crosscompiling for RPi on Windows host via NFS

-If you want to see your raspberry pi boot from NFS of a virtual Ubuntu machine to be able to try this proposed cross-compilation-setup most of the automation scripts of the original README.md, https://github.com/twobitcircus/rpi-build-and-boot/blob/master/README.md will do, however ansible is not supported in Windows 10, and I prefer the 192.168.* - IP - range over the 10.* -range, which allows using the ethernet-connections already there for my LAN.
+I was interested in seeing my raspberry pi boot from NFS of a virtual Ubuntu machine on Windows to be able to cross compile, like proposed for OsX<sup id="a1">[1](#f1)</sup>

+To be able to enable this scenario for Windows I had to take some hurdles, as
+- Ansible is not supported in Windows 10
+- On my DHCP-hosted LAN the 192.168.* - IP - range is better equipped for connecting to the internet than 10.0.*.
+- The /vagrant shared folder gives File I/O errors when hosted from windows

+So this is how I did it:

 First install VirtualBox and Vagrant on Windows 10, but don't install ansible as that's not supported in Windows 10.

 From within a directory to which you downloaded ´Vagrantfile´ and the rest of this repository start the Ubuntu-virtual machine with